nabil-boag/angular-multimocks/README.md

 Angular Scenario
 ================

-Tools for managing mock data scenarios in AngularJS applications.

-Scenarios are collections of HTTP responses.
-Angular Scenario allows you to define these using JSON files and a manifest.
+Angular Scenario lets you test how your app behaves with different responses from an API.

+A scenario is a set of mock HTTP responses from an API.
+A developer of an e-commerce app could configure scenarios for a new customer, one who is registered and one who has an order outstanding.

-Angular Scenario also allows you to switch between scenarios by adding `?scenario=name` to the application URL.
+Angular Scenario allows you to define scenarios as simple JSON files and to switch between scenarios by adding `?scenario=name` to the page URL.

+You can use Angular Scenario to quickly test your app works in all situations while developing or to provide mock data for a suite of automated acceptance tests.

 Mock Format
 -----------